 Start the engine and allow to warm up.
 (Please refer to the engine manufacturer's owner's manual).
 Inspect the machine and attachments for damage, make sure attachments are well anchored to the workhorse.
-This machine is equipped with a deadman style brake.
-You can come to an immediate stop by releasing the forward/reverse lever.
+When engine reaches operating temperature, pull back on the brake lever (right hand) to release the brake and pull back on the clutch lever (left hand) to engage the clutch.
+Adjust speed by pushing or pulling on the throttle control, always reduce speed when attempting to turn.
+This machine is equipped with a dead-man style brake.
+You can come to an immediate stop by releasing the handles.
+Always turn engine off when loading, unloading or dumping.
 Never keep levers engaged by attaching them to the handlebars by any means.
 This would render the safety features of the dead-man brake useless and could cause injury or death.